martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 defined under {{names-dns}}).
-Furthermore, to meet the needs of clients that support presented identifiers containing the wildcard character `*`, we define a supplemental rule for so-called "wildcard certificates".
+Furthermore, to meet the needs of clients that support presented identifiers containing the wildcard character `*`, we define a supplemental rule for such "wildcard certificates".

 ### Checking of Traditional Domain Names {#verify-domain-trad}